Red Wings snap 12-game skid with 5-2 win over Jets

 The goals were fluky, but the Red Wings fully deserved the lead after outshooting Winnipeg 14-5 in the first.
 The bounces kept going Detroit’s way in the second.

-Fabbri took a shot from the right circle that Hellebuyck saved, only to have the rebound bounce again off Pionk and into the net in pinball fashion.
+Fabbri took a shot from the right circle that Hellebuyck saved, only to have the rebound carom in again off Pionk, who was set up in front of the net.
 That made it 3-0.

+”We had puck luck tonight, for sure,” Detroit coach Jeff Blashill said. ”We haven’t had much of that.
+We’ve probably had some of it go against us.
+It’s got a way of evening out.”

 Connor redirected Beaulieu’s shot from the blue line for Winnipeg’s first goal, and he added another in the second period, beating goalie Jonathan Bernier from the slot to make it 3-2.